 * Please note that jurisdictional requirements are subject to change.

-This fee does not cover textbooks and supplies.
-These are additional costs to be paid by the student.
+Textbooks and supplies are additional costs to be paid by the student.

-Tuition payments are due based on the Bursar's schedule.
+Tuition payment due dates are listed on the Bursar's schedule.
 Fall tuition is due in August, spring tuition is due in December, and summer tuition is due in May.